 From March 1, 2012 through March 13, 2012, we had a revolving credit facility ("the Credit Facility") with an aggregated committed availability of up to \$175 million.
 The Company could borrow under the Credit Facility as needed, provided the aggregate amounts outstanding did not exceed 85% of certain eligible accounts receivable, plus 65% of certain eligible inventory balances less the outstanding amounts for Letters of Credit Usage, if applicable.
 This amount could be further reduced by the aggregated amounts of reserves that may be required at the reasonable discretion of Wells Fargo in its role as the Administrative Agent.
 Generally, the Company could designate specific borrowings under the Credit Facility as either Base Rate Loans or LIBOR Rate Loans, except that Swing Loans could only be designated as Base Rate Loans.
 Loans designated as LIBOR Rate Loans bear interest at a rate equal to the then applicable LIBOR rate plus a range of 2.25 - 2.75% based on excess availability in the borrowing base.
+Loans designated as Base Rate loans bear interest at a rate equal to the base rate plus an applicable margin ranging from 1.25 - 1.75% based on excess availability in the borrowing base.
 This facility was amended and restated as indicated below on March 14, 2012.

 On March 14, 2012, the Company amended and restated its Credit Facility (the "Amended Facility").
-The Amended Facility provides for senior secured credit facilities in an aggregate principal amount of \$205 million, consisting of a revolving credit facility of \$130 million (comprised of a U.S. revolving credit facility of \$80 million and a \$50 million multicurrency revolving facility, of which up to the equivalent of \$50 million is available only to VOXX International (Germany) GmbH in euros) and a five year term loan facility in the aggregate principal amount of \$75 million. \$60 million of the U.S. revolving credit facility is available on a revolving basis for five years from the closing date.
+The Amended Facility provides for senior secured credit facilities in an aggregate principal amount of \$205 million, consisting of a revolving credit facility of \$130 million (comprised of a U.S. revolving credit facility of \$80 million and a \$50 million multicurrency revolving facility, of which up to the equivalent of \$50 million. \$60 million of the U.S. revolving credit facility in the aggregate principal amount of \$75 million. \$60 million of the U.S. revolving credit facility is available on a revolving basis for five years from the closing date.
 An additional \$20 million is available during the periods from September 1, 2012 through January 31, 2013 and from September 1, 2013 through November 30, 2013.
-The Amended Facility includes a \$25 million sublimit for issues of letters of credit for domestic borrowings and a \$10 million sublimit for Swing Loans.
+The Amended Facility includes a \$25 million sublimit for issuers of letters of credit for domestic borrowings and a \$10 million sublimit for Swing Loans.